dalbay/JavaScript/Ch11_Updating_Web_Pages_with_AJAX/README.md

 # Updating Web Pages With AJAX

 ## Introduction to Ajax
-- Allows client web pages to quickly interact and exchange data with a web server *Without reloading entire web page*.
+- Allows client web pages to quickly interact and exchange data with a web server.
+  *Without reloading entire web page*.
 - Relies on Programming language such as ***JavaScript***; Data interchange format such as **JSON** or **XML**.
 - **```XMLHttpRequest```** object **(XHR object)** Uses HTTP to exchange data between a client computer and a web server